ecmwf/metview-docs/docs/confluence/tutorials/flexpart/forward/flexpart_plotting_concentration_fields.rst

 FLEXPART - Plotting concentration fields
 ######################################

-For preparations and running the simulation needed for this tutorial `click here ... <https://confluence.ecmwf.int/display/METV/FLEXPART+-+Forward+simulation>`_
+For preparations and running the simulation needed for this tutorial :ref:`click here ... <flexpart_forward_simulation>`

 .. note::